NikiDevil20/VisH/README.md

 1. Add result analysis for absorption and emission calculations.
 2. Add potential-energy scans as a new calculation type.
-3. Advanced settings in job creation
+3. Advanced settings in job creation.
+4. Directly open results in Avogadro, iQmol...